 Baby's Development - Week 3

 Up to now, you’ve been initiating all the snuggles, but now your baby will be making attempts to snuggle into you.
 Just the first little sign of the abundance of mommy love yet to come your way!
-Your baby seeks comfort in your arms and your scent; hold her close and relish this perfect time to bond.
+Your baby seeks comfort in your arms and your scent; so hold her close, and relish this perfect time to bond.